The short answer is yes; you can reuse mouse traps.

 Remember, if you have any toddlers or pets at home, the snap trap isn’t the best option because it can cause injuries to your pet or kid.

 In addition, you need to monitor the trap since any movement easily triggers it.
-In this situation, you need to reset and re-bait the trap to catch any mouse.
+You must reset and re-bait the trap to catch any mouse in this situation.
 Don’t forget to place the trap in a good location!

 Another option is electronic traps, which electrocute the mouse.